zipwireapp/zipwireapp/copyright/index.md

 #### Copyright and Rights in Performances (Quotation and Parody) Regulations 2014

-This legislation reforms UK copyright rules that enable private copying, parodying and general quotation of copyrighted material to take place legally have come into force.
+This legislation reforms UK copyright rules that enable private copying, parodying and general quotation of copyrighted material to take place legally.

 https://www.legislation.gov.uk/ukdsi/2014/9780111116029/contents